Dominican Republic Road Trip - Exploring the Island in 2-Weeks

 Barahona - Maria Montez Airport

 The length of your stay in the Dominican Republic depends entirely on how much time you have.
-I recommend staying for 3 to 4 weeks to see the entire Island.
+I recommend staying for 3 to 4 weeks to see the entire Island and enjoy your DR trip.
 If you want to add Haiti to your Dominican Republic trip, 4 to 5 weeks will do.

 For quick trips, I recommend the following routes: